 Le Shana Residence Hall

-The university’s newest building, Le Shana Residence Hall, is a model of sustainable building practices, materials, and energy efficient systems.
+The university’s Le Shana Residence Hall is a model of sustainable building practices, materials, and energy efficient systems.
 Completed in 2007, the LEED-certified three-story apartment building features:

 - Radiant floor heating